RRZE-HPC/OSACA-Artifact-Appendix/README.md

 ```
 ./run_evaluation.sh
 ```
-It outputs performance measurements and analysis results in the format of Table B.1 in the thesis.
+It writes a file `summary_table.csv` containing the performance measurements and analysis results in the format of Table B.1 in the thesis.
 Compare numbers to Table B.1.
 We expect these numbers to lie within 10% of those in the paper, if run on the same micro architectures as mentioned.
 If your numbers are significantly faster, turbo mode or frequency scaling might be the reson.
 If they are slower, while running on a laptop or desktop machine, energy saving features may have interfered.